Vyral/jeff-riber/_posts/2022-04-14-an-update-on-the-jacksonville-market.md

 {% include excerpt.html %}

 Recently, “60 Minutes” aired a piece on the Jacksonville real estate market.
 I don’t view the news often, but after multiple people sent the clip to me, I decided to give it a watch.
 It focused largely on the challenge of rising rents and home prices in Jacksonville, including what’s behind those trends and what you can do about it.
-Today I’ll share the highlights from the clip and discuss what you need to know about today’s market.
+Today I’ll share highlights from the clip and discuss what you need to know about today’s market.

 **Feel free to follow the conversation in the video above or use the timestamps below to navigate the topic at your leisure:**